Connor-Madden/PeachInterfaces/README.md

 - **Delete items** from the catalogue
 - **Edit items** in the catalogue

+The catalogue currently supports the following core functionalities for the User:
+- **Search for items** within the catalogue
+- **Apply filters** to refine search results
+- **Browse items** along with their images

-These functionalities are implemented within a functional GUI interface that includes at least five distinct fashion brands for variety.
+These functionalities are implemented within a visually upgraded GUI interface that includes at least five distinct fashion brands for variety with different clothing categories.
 For more details on the brands, check out our [Figma](https://www.figma.com/design/UmCMeFAGiIxgV8TuBUHmbj/Peach-Interfaces?node-id=9-2&t=uSMTgTtrm3yoc0jZ-1) designs which include various catalogues featuring brands and the overall layout.

 ## How-to-Run